robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 ## Xcode Basics

 ### Opening the Xcode Project
-Both the RoboVM plugin for Eclipse and the plugin for Intellij IDEA allow you to open storyboard files from within the respective IDE.
+Both the RoboVM plugin for Eclipse and the plugin for IntelliJ IDEA allow you to open storyboard files from within the respective IDE.

 * In Eclipse/IDEA, double click the `Main.storyboard` file in the `resources/Base.lproj/` folder _OR_
 * In Eclipse/IDEA, right clicking your RoboVM module/project and selecting _Open Xcode Project_ from the context menu.